paperplane1230/qweb/README.md

 [http-parser](https://github.com/nodejs/http_parser)

 ##TODO
 Use reactor pattern to refactor to an event-driven model.
-Add I/O multiplexing(epoll) and multithreads to support more concurrency, improve throughput and reduce latency.
+Add I/O multiplexing(epoll) with non-blocking I/O and multithreads to support more concurrency, improve throughput and reduce latency.